olivertzeng/homework/cat/fiction/action.md

 Maxwell.

 Lester stood on the streets and said, "You've finally come, I see a worthy opponent.
 Come, see how no one can ever beat me" "You must be sure of that."
 Maxwell said.
+He first raised his fists to prepare to take the enemy down, exhaled air into his lungs, and finally broke some rocks from the ground to try to shoot the enemy using his earthings ability.

 Finally Maxwell beated Lester within his inhereted abilities and lives happily ever for after.